RxSugar/Searchy/Carthage/Checkouts/RxSwift/Documentation/Warnings.md

   .addDisposableTo(disposeBag) // <--- note `addDisposableTo`
 ```

-When `disposeBag` gets deallocated, subscription will be automatically disposed.
+When `disposeBag` gets deallocated, the disposables contained within it will be automatically disposed as well.

-In case `xs` terminates in a predictable way with `Completed` or `Error` message, not handling subscription `Disposable` won't leak any resources, but it's still preferred way because in that way element computation is terminated at predictable moment.

-That will also make your code robust and future proof because resources will be properly disposed even if `xs` implementation changes.
+In the case where `xs` terminates in a predictable way with either a `Completed` or `Error` message, not handling the subscription `Disposable` won't leak any resources.
+However, even in this case, using a dispose bag is still the preferred way to handle subscription disposables.
+It ensures that element computation is always terminated at a predictable moment, and makes your code robust and future proof because resources will be properly disposed even if the implementation of `xs` changes.

-Another way to make sure subscriptions and resources are tied with the lifetime of some object is by using `takeUntil` operator.
+Another way to make sure subscriptions and resources are tied to the lifetime of some object is by using the `takeUntil` operator.

 ```Swift
 let xs: Observable<E> ....